ZwS/fvtt-mobile-improvements/README.md

 # Mobile Improvements - Flexible view for Foundry VTT

-This module is intended to make the UI more flexible for use with mobiles, tablets and other low-resolution devices.
+Mobile Improvements changes the core UI to be flexible for use with mobiles, tablets and other low-resolution devices.

 Current state: Useful for general UI interaction.
 TouchVTT module recommended